Writing on documentary

 ‘Island Home Country: On the possibility of praxis between “artefact” and “exegesis” in the creative arts doctorate : a case study’, eds., L. Ravelli et al, Doctoral Writing in the Creative and Performing Arts: the researcher/practitioner nexus (Libri, UK 2014).

-Island Home Country, ‘Working with Aboriginal protocols in a documentary film about colonisation and growing up white in Tasmania’, in Eds.
-Peters-Little, Curthoys & Docker, ’Passionate Histories Myth, Memory and Indigenous Australia’, (Aboriginal History Monograph 21 ANU Press, 2010.
+Island Home Country, ‘Working with Aboriginal protocols in a documentary film about colonisation and growing up white in Tasmania’, Peters-Little, Curthoys & Docker (eds), ’Passionate Histories Myth, Memory and Indigenous Australia’, (Aboriginal History Monograph 21), ANU Press, 2010.

 Essays and Reviews

-Published alongside ‘Contested Histories: The Documentaries of Jeni Thornley’ Retrospective, Melbourne Cinematheque, ACMI, October 2024 are the CTEQ Annotations on Film, Senses of Cinema, October 2024: Memory Film (2023) by Janice Loreck; Island Home Country (2008) by Sian Mitchell; Maidens (1978) and Film For Discussion (1973) notes by Jeni Thornley (dir: Martha Ansara and Sydney Women’s Film Group; Thornley performs the main character).
+Published with ‘Contested Histories: The Documentaries of Jeni Thornley’ Retrospective, Melbourne Cinematheque, ACMI, October 2024 are the CTEQ Annotations on Film, Senses of Cinema, October 2024: Memory Film by Janice Loreck; Island Home Country by Sian Mitchell; Maidens and Film For Discussion, notes by Jeni Thornley (dir: Martha Ansara and Sydney Women’s Film Group; Thornley performs the main character).

 ‘Looking at Women’, Peephole Journal , Issue 7, 2017.
 Writing on making the short film Still Life (Thornley& Ross, 1974 ), I investigate our “original intention of challenging the male gaze”.